 Items borrowed from other libraries or borrowed through Interlibrary Loan may not be put on reserve.
 However, we may be able to purchase a copy.

-While we strives to keep all materials secure, please be aware that there is a slight risk of damage to or loss of your items put on reserve.
+While we strive to keep all materials secure, please be aware that there is a slight risk of damage to or loss of your items put on reserve.

 Due to copyright restrictions, we may not always be able to accept copied materials for reserve.
 However, we can suggest alternatives, so that you may make full use of our reserve services.
-See PSCC Libraries' Copyright Guide to better understand the legal and ethical use of copyrighted materials in educational settings.
+See Pellissippi State Libraries' Copyright Guide for Instructors to better understand the legal and ethical use of copyrighted materials in educational settings.

 Any student-created work sent to the library for reserve use must be accompanied by a signed release form or a signed statement from the student allowing its use.
 The materials cannot be processed until the release is received.